gregorio-project/gregorio/UPGRADE.md

 This file contains instructions to upgrade to a new release of Gregorio.
 These instructions are cumulative; meaning that you should apply the instructions from all versions between the one you are upgrading from and the current version.

+## Unreleased

+### `\gabcsnippet` now honors `allowdeprecated`

+Since 6.1, `\gabcsnippet` passed `gregorio`'s `--deprecation-errors` option exactly the other way round from `\gregorioscore`: deprecated constructs were treated as errors when they were *allowed*, and merely warned about when they were forbidden.
+This has been corrected, so `\gabcsnippet` and `\gregorioscore` now behave alike.

+If you load GregorioTeX with `allowdeprecated=false`, a `\gabcsnippet` containing a deprecated construct now raises an error where it previously only produced a warning.
+This is the behavior the option asks for, but it may stop a document that used to compile; either update the gabc in the snippet, or drop the `allowdeprecated=false` option.

+With the default `allowdeprecated=true` there is nothing to do: snippets that previously failed to compile now succeed.

 ## 6.2

 ### LuaTeX >= 1.0 required